 Prof. Dr. Jessica Gienow-Hecht: Students wishing to speak with Prof. Gienow-Hecht during office hours, please enter your name on the list located on the pin board next to room 216.
-Students wishing to contact Prof. Gienow-Hecht via email, please write first to Verena Specht at firstname.lastname@example.org; students who wish to ask Prof. Gienow-Hecht for a letter of recommendation should likewise contact Frau Specht at the same email address above.
+Students wishing to establish contact Prof. Gienow-Hecht via email, please write first to Verena Specht at firstname.lastname@example.org; scholars and students who wish to request a letter of recommendation or an unpaid Post-Doc position should likewise contact Verena Specht at the same email address above.

 Prof. em.
 Dr. Knud Krakau: appointment via email with description only.